 5) Are at least 18 years of age.

 1) They are institutionalized in a psychiatric facility under custody.

 For the CLOZIN study we collect 3 blood draws from participants (37.5 ml in total).
 We try to do this during your routine blood monitoring and usually it does not involve an additional puncture.
 In addition, a doctor or researcher will conduct a conversation about side effects.
 The study saves the data under a code, not under the participant’s name.
 We work in line with prinacy laws and Good Clinical Practice.

 Every visit takes approximately 1 hour and 20 minutes.
-The visits take place before the starts of clozapine treatment, between 4 and 12 weeks after initiation, and 6 months after clozapine initiation.
+The visits take place before the start of clozapine treatment or in 10 days after starting, between 4 and 12 weeks after initiation, and 6 months after clozapine initiation.
 In total there are 3 visits.